iuryrosal/iuryrosal/README.md

 <h1 align="center">Iury Rosal</h1>
-<h3 align="center">Data & Analytics Engineer</h3>
+<h3 align="center">Data Platform Engineer</h3>

 <p align="center">
   <img src="https://github.com/iuryrosal/iuryrosal/blob/main/images/BannerGitHub.png" alt="Banner's Iury"/>
 </p>

-I'm a software engineer passionate about the world of Data Science and Data Engineering.
-I have more than 4 years of working experience using different technologies in several contexts, especially Python and AWS.
-I believe that my development helps in the development of other people.
-I love to learn new concepts, experience new challenges and pass on all the knowledge to impact other people's lives.
+I am a Data Engineer, specialized in building robust and scalable data pipelines and platforms.
+I have over 8 years of professional experience building solutions using Python, SQL, Google Cloud Platform (GCP), Amazon Web Services (AWS), Spark, Airflow and Databricks.
+I am a curious person by nature, with a consultant profile, I am always looking to improve processes, build tools that help with productivity and work on best practices together with the team.
+I believe that my development helps the development of others.
+I love learning new concepts, experiencing new challenges and sharing all my knowledge to impact other people's lives.

-Nowdays, I work in Data Engineering projects, involving data ingestion, operating in a cloud computing environment.
-In addition, I'm a content creator.
-I share my learnings and experiences through my YouTube channel and some training projects.
-I look forward to continuing to evolve my skills with Python and AWS, experimenting with new big data technologies such as Apache Spark and Airflow.
+I also have a Master's degree in Computer Science with a specialization in Software Engineering applied to Data.
+I produce various training and mentoring programs to help junior professionals develop through my company: Apoena Stack.

 ## Skills
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)